pascalvanhecke/AmsterdamBlockchainWeek/events/neon-talks/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Neon Talks
+title: Neon Party

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Neon Talks is a meeting of developers, startups and investors who are creating the future of the Web3.
+  Join us at the Neon Party after Neon Talks event.
+Drinks, music and secret attraction for brave participants.
 Powered by https://neon-labs.org/

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Neon Talks
+name: Neon Party

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.